EcoTech Radion Versus TMC Aqua Ray HO LED Aquarium Lights

 This again is not to say the EcoTech Radion is not a Reef capable light, far from this; as there are LEDs vastly inferior to the EcoTech Radions that if enough lights are added, will also keep photosynthetic marine life alive too.

 However based on the scientific facts and cost of ownership, AND leaving AquaRay out of the comparison, there are clearly better LEDs than EcoTech too (such as the Kessil), as based on both observation and the science provided here.

-Simply put while certainly an excellent reef capable LED, it is simply NOT the best as per the known science as I have been taught to interpret science.
+Simply put, while certainly an excellent reef capable LED, the EcoTech is simply NOT the best as per the known science of photosynthetic reef lighting as I have been taught to interpret science.